o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 $ cdk deploy -c upload-with-support-stack=true --all
 ```

-To deploy this CDK application with optional features enabled, you must provide the corresponding context variables when deploying stack(s).
+To deploy this AWS CDK application with optional features enabled, you must provide the corresponding context variables when deploying stack(s).
 The following example command deploys the application with all the optional features enabled:

 ```cmd
 $ cdk deploy -c upload-with-support-stack=true -c create_game_session_queue=true -c flex_match=true --all